krwc/symsim/README.md

 print V(collector) / Vin
 ```

-And, after providing this as an input to the simulator we get:
+And, feeding this to the simulator, we get:
 ```
 V(collector) / Vin | -128.101841473179
 ```